khushik19/Face-Recognition-System/README.md

 **Accessing the System:**

 The FRS is a web-based application.
-Access it by navigating to the designated URL provided by the system administrator.
-This URL will typically be an internal network address or a publicly accessible address if remote access is enabled. (e.g., `http://frs.cosmosair.com` or `http://192.168.1.100:5000`)
+Access it by navigating to the designated drive link provided by the system administrator. https://drive.google.com/drive/folders/1RwMTdhzguMi1QpgO9SjEuAf1gnVGpbSd?usp=drive_link

 **Using the System:**